Practice Doctorate/DNAP Program -- for RNs only

 What kind of references are needed for the CRNA program?

-We require three references in total, though you are allowed to request up to five in NursingCAS.
-Current ICU shift leader, team leader, nurse manager, or other supervisor(s) – (2 references); Academic — professor, teacher, nurse educator (1 reference).
+We require two references in total, though you are allowed to request up to five in NursingCAS.
+One from a current ICU shift leader, team leader, nurse manager, or other supervisor(s) and another from an individual who can attest to personal and professional attributes.

 How much is tuition?